NCEA Level 1 Digital Technologies

 Teacher in Charge: Mrs C. Sunnex

-Digital Technologies enables students to access, manage, integrate, critically evaluate, communicate, and create diverse information in an innovative and ethical way, and to meaningfully engage with a range of wider community stakeholders to solve problems and produce outcomes.
+In Digital Technologies students can learn a wide variety of skills to solve problems and develop a range of outcomes.
 Students will develop the skills, knowledge and ability to adapt themselves to an ever-changing global environment.

 Students choosing digital technologies pathways for NCEA Level 1 will develop more specialised skills that industry partners say are in high demand.
 The new content covers two key areas: computational thinking and digital outcomes.